Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 export default InputTodo
 ```

 With these changes, you can add as many text input fields as you want.
-Now,instead of having multiple methods to handle different input fields, we modified the `setState()` method to this:
+Now, instead of having multiple methods to handle different input fields, we modified the `setState()` method to this:

 ```JavaScript
 [e.target.name]: e.target.value